mohamedfarid1993/Characters/README.md

 - Support for landscape and iPad designs is not necessary.

 ## Tests
-- **UI Tests**: Adding an item and searching for it simple test is adding for both CoreData(main branch) and SwiftUI(swift-data branch)
+- **UI Tests**: Added a simple UITest to open details view and check the existence of all its components.
-- **Unit Tests**: Added tests for Netwrok Layer, Image Provider and Characters List View Model
+- **Unit Tests**: Added tests for Netwrok Layer, Image Provider and Characters List View Model.
-- **Maunal Tests**: Manual Testing is conducted to make sure all requirements are met
+- **Maunal Tests**: Manual Testing is conducted to make sure all requirements are met.
-- **Memory Leaks Tests**: Memory leaks checks using Instruments(main branch) with zero memory leaks
+- **Memory Leaks Tests**: Memory leaks checks using Instruments(main branch) with zero memory leaks.

 ## Enhancements To Be Added